mozilla/ichnaea/docs/api/search.rst

 A search record can contain a list of Bluetooth, cell and WiFi records.

-A example of a well formed JSON search request :
+Here is an example of a well formed JSON search request:

 .. code-block:: javascript